-To begin with, we should emphasize that Customer Insights was never intended to be a full-fledged monitoring and alerting system (like, say, SIEM Integration).
+To begin with, we should emphasize that Customer Insights was never intended to be a full-fledged monitoring and alerting system.
 Customer Insights is for data analysis, and not for monitoring and alerting.

 So now that we've told you that Customer Insights is not a monitoring and alerting system, let's introduce today's topic: using Customer Insights as a monitoring and alerting system.